mwichmann/PyBlog/pytester.d/tdd-pytest.rst

     (4, 3, 2, 1)
     dcba

 Using PyTest
 ============

 Let's take this basic test code and turn it into a separate test using PyTest.
-Unit tests for a particular function are often named (this is convention) test_{funcname}.py.
-If it's named this way pytest can find it automatically - runing py.test without arguments lets it hunt for files that begin with 'test'.
+Unit tests for a particular function are often named (this is convention) test\_{funcname}.py.
+If it's named this way lets pytest discover it automatically - runing py.test without arguments lets it hunt for files that begin with 'test\_' or end with '_test'.
 It's not mandatory to use this naming, you can give the name of the test file as an argument, or use other methods to describe exactly where the tests should be picked up from.